Sub-100 nm {\beta}-Ga2O3 MOSFET with 55 GHz fMAX and >100 V breakdown

-We calculated theortecial predicted f\textsubscript{MAX} based on T gate dimension\cite{tasker1989importance}.
-Although we do not have any test structure to calculate exact gate resistance (R\textsubscript{G}), nonetheless our calculation results in f\textsubscript{MAX} > 90 GHz, which is well within error range of our measured data. f\textsubscript{MAX}/f\textsubscript{T} ratio of 3.7 has been extracted which is similar to our previous report\cite{sahabeta2} and other reports (3 to 5) \cite{zhang2018demonstration,kamimura2020delay,green2017beta} in the literature.
-This f\textsubscript{MAX} value can prove the future X band applications of gallium oxide FETs.
+We calculated f\textsubscript{MAX} based on T gate dimension\cite{tasker1989importance}.
+Although we do not have any test structure to calculate exact gate resistance (R\textsubscript{G}), nonetheless our calculation results in f\textsubscript{MAX} ~ 90 GHz which is higher than our measured data.
+The discrepancy can be attributed to the higher gate resistance arising from thin metal films and errors in unilateral gain (U) extraction from measured s-parameters. f\textsubscript{MAX}/f\textsubscript{T} ratio of 1.8 has been extracted which is similar to our previous report\cite{sahabeta2} and other reports (3 to 5) \cite{zhang2018demonstration,kamimura2020delay,green2017beta} in the literature.